 If you see this after your page is loaded completely, leafletJS files are missing.

-Contrary to the Hipuapua Falls, Moa’ula are not that well seen from the Highway 450.
+Contrary to the Hipuapua Falls, Moa’ula is not that well seen from Highway 450.
 Walk to the waterfall takes a bit more than one hour in one direction.
 It is advised to unite it with a walk to the nearby Hipuapua Falls, which are somewhat harder to access than Moa’ula, but more impressive.

 Falls are perennial – formed by a fairly wide river thundering down along the basalt cliff.